-This end-user license agreement (“eula”) is a legal agreement between you (either an individual or a single entity) and anonymizer, inc. (“anonymizer”) for personal non-commercial use of the anonymizer software that accompanies this eula (the “software”) and the anonymizer internet-based non-attribution services (the “services”).
-Please read this eula carefully before purchasing, downloading or using the anonymizer software or services.
-By clicking the “i agree” or “yes” button or otherwise indicating assent electronically, downloading or installing the software, or by using the anonymizer software or services, you are indicating that you have read this eula, that you understand it, and that you consent to be bound by all of its terms and conditions, including but not limited to the warranty disclaimers, the limitations of liability and termination provisions below.
-If you do not agree to this eula, do not click on the “i agree” or “yes” button or otherwise indicate your assent electronically, and do not download or install the software or use the software or the services.
-If you purchased an annual subscription directly from anonymizer and you desire a refund, contact anonymizer customer service using the contact details in section 19 of this eula.
+This End User License Agreement (“EULA”) is a legal agreement between you (either an individual or a single entity) and Anonymizer, Inc. (“Anonymizer”) for personal non-commercial use of the Anonymizer software that accompanies this EULA (the “Software”) and the Anonymizer internet-based non-attribution services (the “Services”).
+Please read this EULA carefully before purchasing, downloading or using the Anonymizer Software or Services.
+By clicking the “Place Your Order” or “Download” buttons or otherwise indicating assent electronically, downloading or installing the Software, or by using or accessing the Anonymizer Software or Services, you acknowledge that you are of legal age to enter into a binding agreement, that you are indicating that you have read this EULA, that you understand it, and that you consent to be bound by all of its terms and conditions, including but not limited to the warranty disclaimers, the limitations of liability and termination provisions below.
+If you do not agree to this EULA, Anonymizer will not and does not license the Anonymizer Software or Services to you and you must not click on the “Place Your Order” button, download, access or install the Software or use the Software or the Services and you must delete any copies of the Software from your device.
+If you purchased an annual subscription directly from Anonymizer and you desire a refund, contact Anonymizer customer service via email at firstname.lastname@example.org.
 If you acquired your annual subscription from a reseller or distributor, contact that reseller or distributor for information on how to obtain a refund.
 Refunds are not available for monthly subscriptions.
 Refunds are less any applicable taxes except in certain states and countries where taxes are refundable.
-Any request for a refund for a purchase made directly from anonymizer must be made within forty-five (45) days following the date of purchase.
+Any request for a refund for a purchase made directly from Anonymizer must be made within forty-five (45) days following the date of purchase.
 Any request for a refund for a purchase made from a reseller or distributor shall be subject to the refund policies (including but not limited to time deadlines) of the reseller or distributor.

 Subscription; Grant of License